PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 author: Tommy
 ---

 Linux is [not](https://madaidans-insecurities.github.io/linux.html) a secure operating system.
-However, there are step you can take harden it, reduce its attack surface and improve its privacy.
+However, there are steps you can take to harden it, reduce its attack surface and improve its privacy.

 **Disclaimers**: